 - 4 tbsp granulated sugar

-- 16 large or extra large strawberries I like getting them from Costco because the berries there are bigger than standard ones
+- 16 large or extra large strawberries I like getting them from Costco because their berries are bigger than standard ones

 - 1 tbsp graham cracker crumbs